How to get into the tech industry

-Don’t expect a certification to be your immediate entry-ticket into the tech industry though.
-While it is a welcoming field and certification can serve as a great basis for your tech knowledge, Carlene Jackson, CEO of Cloud9 Insight says individuals with a constant appetite to learn will be the most successful in their tech career endeavors.
+Don't expect a certification to be your immediate entry-ticket into the tech industry though.
+While it is a welcoming field and certification can serve as a great basis for your tech knowledge, Carlene Jackson, CEO of Cloud9 Insight says individuals with a constant appetite to learn will be the most successful in their tech roles.

 Landing a job in the tech industry

 Job hunting can be a long, arduous process.
 From perusing the internet's endless number of job boards to networking with those in the tech industry, landing a job in tech takes a significant amount of effort.